Andre601/OneVersionRemake/README.md

 Any contribution is welcome when it helps improving the plugin's performance.
 Just make sure the code is readable and easy to understand for others.

+### Modules
+The project is split into 4 different modules which all have their own purpose.

+#### `core`
+The `core` module contains platform-independent code that will be used by the other modules.
+Whenever you add a new feature that should be used on BungeeCord AND Velocity should you first try to make it platform-independent by adding it to this module.

+#### `bungeecord`
+The `bungeecord` module contains code specific to BungeeCord and maybe also some Waterfall-specific code.

+#### `velocity`
+The `velocity` module contains code specific to Velocity 2.0.0 or higher.
+The generated jar from this module is incompatible with Velocity 1.x!

+#### `velocity-legacy`
+The `velocity-legacy` module contains the original code for Velocity 1.x.
+The generated jar from this module is incompatible with Velocity 2.0.0 or newer.

 ## Links
 - [Spigot]
 - [Wiki]